-Before proceeding I want to ensure that everyone understands the problem that the county is facing.
-Visual aids are very helpful in understanding the problem of bias in assessments.
-In fact, it is difficult to understand the problem without a visualization.
-Here is a statement and visual representation of the problem: There is a general perception that property assessments are biased against communities of color and poor people.
+Before proceeding, it is important for all stakeholders to understand the problem the county is facing which is the general perception that property assessments are biased against communities of color and poor people.
 It is possible that the perception - not the underlying truth - is the problem.
 In the face of a strong perception, the truth of a matter may become irrelevant.
+Visual aids are very helpful in understanding this complex problem of bias in assessments.
+Use Figure 9.1 as a guide for general understanding and is specifically relevant to Buncombe County.

-Figure 9.1 actually captures Buncombe County's problem pretty well.
-Using this diagram as a guide, let's walk through the elements one by one.
-Numbered elements in the diagram correspond to the numbered bullet points.
+Numbered elements in this diagram correspond to the numbered points that follow: